iTwin/bis-schemas/Domains/StructuralAnalysis/StructuralAnalysis.remarks.md

 ### Structure

 A class that represents an entire structure and is sub-modeled by [StructuralAnalysisModel](#stucturalanalysismodel), derives from [StructuralAnalysisElement](#structuralanalysiselement).
-Has a single property to represent the definition set that is referred to by the structure.
+Always has a single property to represent the definition container that is referred by the structure.
+The sub-model of the definition container should be used as a default model for storing related DefinitionElements.

 ### StructurePart